 - Achievement of a satisfactory result in the College's Language, Literacy and Numeracy Admission Test.

 - An interview to gauge an applicant's aptitude and suitability to the intended course may be required at the College's discretion.

 How to Enrol – a quick guide

-- Sign and return via email the Course Acceptance Offer and Written Agreement to Barrington College Australia Admissions Officer together with payment, for the amount specified in the "Letter of Offer" and any other requested documentation.
+- Sign and return via email the written acceptance offer to Barrington College Admissions Officer together with payment, for the amount specified in the "Letter of Offer".
 Call us on +617 55625700, if you require any assistance.

-Prior to enrolment, prospective students will receive a Letter of Offer which contains information on fees and charges, code of practice and refund policy.
+Prior to enrolment, prospective students will receive a letter of offer which contains information on fees and charges, code of practice and refund policy.
 The course guide and student handbook are also available on our website.
 This contains information on entry requirements, the induction and orientation procedure, payment options and unit details.
-Course content and assessment procedures are explained and vocational outcomes are outlined in the course handbook and covered during the students orientation procedure in the first session.
+In order to apply for enrolment, students must return the signed letter of offer, this process ensures enrolment.
+Course content and assessment procedures are explained and vocational outcomes are outlined in the course handbook and covered during the student's orientation procedure in the first session.

 This nationally recognised qualification is valued by industry.
 This course, provides a solid foundation for those seeking a career within the industry.